Klipper3d/klipper/docs/G-Codes.md

   specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
-- `BED_MESH_OUTPUT`: This command outputs the current probed z values and current mesh values to the terminal.
+- `BED_MESH_OUTPUT [PGP=<0|1>]`: This command outputs the current
+  probed z values and current mesh values to the terminal.
+If PGP (Print Generated Points) is set to a non-zero value, then all generated points and their associated indices will be output to the terminal.
 - `BED_MESH_MAP`: This command probes the bed in a similar fashion to BED_MESH_CALIBRATE, however no mesh is generated.
 Instead, the probed z values are serialized to json and output to the